nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-The given command has missing inputs.
+There is no employee with the eid given as input.
     * 1b1.
-SudoHR shows an error message.

-      Use case resumes at step 1.

-* 1c.
-There is no employee with the eid given as input.
-    * 1d1.
 SudoHR shows an error message.

       Use case resumes at step 1